Research interests

 Since 01/2024

-Senior researcher at University of Basel, Switzerland.
+Senior researcher at the Department of Environmental Sciences, University of Basel, Switzerland.

 2014-2023